Ellen Levy: Interdisciplinary art

+Extended art and science activities

 Former chair of Leonardo/ISAST's LEAF (Leonardo Education and Art Forum) initiative, Levy co-directs, with Patricia Olynyk, the New York City-based Leonardo Art and Science Evening Rendezvous (LASER), part of Leonardo/ISAST's international program of evening gatherings that brings artists and scientists together for informal presentations and conversations.
 A twice invited participant to The Watermill Center's Art & Consciousness Workshop, she was President of the College Art Association from 2004 to 2006, Special Advisor on the Arts and Sciences at the Institute for Doctoral Studies in the Visual Arts(IDSVA) from 2012 to 2017, and a Distinguished Visiting Fellow in Arts and Sciences at Skidmore College in 1999, a position funded by the Henry Luce Foundation, and named one of the 66 Brilliant Women in Creative Technology.
+She has taught transdisciplinary classes and workshops at The New School, Cooper Union, Brooklyn College, and the Banff Centre for Arts and Creativity.

 Levy has published in many books and journals including Leonardo/ISAST's journal Leonardo.
 In 1996 she was guest editor of Art Journal's Contemporary Art and the Genetic Code, the first widely distributed, in-depth academic publication about contemporary artistic responses to genetics, genomics, which included articles by Stephen J. Gould, Roald Hoffmann, Robert Root-Bernstein, Martin Kemp, and Dorothy Nelkin, and was cited in Cambridge University Press's Science in Context, Writing Modern Art and Science – An Overview.
 Her article Contemporary Art and the Genetic Code: New Models and Methods of Representation, was cited in Stephen Wilson's 2003's Information Arts, Intersections of Art, Science, and Technology, an introduction to the work and ideas of "a who's who of international scenemakers," artists who use and influence science and technology; and in 2016, with her essay Art Enters the Biotechnology Debate: Questions of Ethics, was listed in Oxford University Press's authoritative guide to the current scholarship on Science and Contemporary Art.
 Barbara Larson and Ellen Levy are co-editors of the Science and the Arts Since 1750 six title book series published by Routledge.